Local Office Descriptions

 - Tax Abatement and Appeals.
 Justices of the peace sit as members of the town board for abatement of taxes to determine whether a taxpayer’s tax obligation should be forgiven under certain circumstances.
 Justices of the peace also serve an important role in the town’s tax appeal process.
 As a member of the board of civil authority, justices sit to hear and decide appeals when citizens do not agree with the final decision of the listers.

-- Marriages and Civil Unions.
-Justices of the peace may also solemnize marriages and may certify civil unions in Vermont.
+- Marriages.
+Justices of the peace may also solemnize marriages in Vermont.

 - Oaths and Notary.
 Justices of the peace may also administer oaths in all cases where an oath is required, unless a specific law makes a different provision.
 A justice of the peace is a notary public ex officio and has all the acknowledgment powers of a notary public.
 However, the justice of the peace must file with the county clerk in order to act as a notary public (but the fee is waived).